Skip to main content

 Clinical Implications and Patient Selection

 The results of the SELECT trial have significant implications for clinical practice.
-They provide strong evidence to support the use of semaglutide for reduction in a population that previously had limited pharmacological options for this purpose.
+They provide strong evidence to support the use of semaglutide for cardiovascular risk reduction in a population that previously had limited pharmacological options for this purpose.
 The trial specifically included individuals with a BMI of 27 kg/m² or greater and established cardiovascular disease, such as a prior heart attack, stroke, or peripheral artery disease.
 This helps to define the patient population most likely to benefit from this therapy.

 The table below summarizes the key outcomes of the SELECT trial: